mitinarseny/dots/README.md

     dirs: true # enforce to link directories and do not traverse files in them
   # ...
 ```
+For more detailes on wildcards take a look an [standard wildcards](http://tldp.org/LDP/GNU-Linux-Tools-Summary/html/x11655.htm).

 ### `commands`
 This section is a list of commands to execute.
 Each command may have a `description`.